Utah Medicaid and the Public Health Emergency Unwinding

 At the beginning of the COVID-19 pandemic, the federal government declared a public health emergency (PHE).
 During the PHE, state Medicaid agencies are required to continue Medicaid coverage for all members, even if their eligibility changes.

 As a result, Utah Medicaid members have stayed covered during the PHE so they don't have to worry about their health and wellbeing during this challenging time.
+Medicaid members will keep their Medicaid coverage through the end of the PHE and can continue to use their benefits as normal.

 The federal government determines how long the PHE will last, and has committed to inform states 60 days prior to the PHE end date.
 As soon as we know when it will end, we will notify our members.
 This web page provides resources for stakeholders, providers and partners as Utah Medicaid plans for upcoming changes that will result at the end of the PHE.